Moon So-ri

 Moon So-ri (born July 2, 1974) is a South Korean actress and filmmaker.
-She began her career on stage as part of the theater company Hangang.
-She made her feature film debut in Lee Chang-dong's Peppermint Candy (1999).
-She gained international prominence in 2002 by starring in Lee Chang-dong's Oasis, for which she won the Marcello Mastroianni Award for Emerging Actors at the 59th Venice International Film Festival—making her the second Korean recipient—and Best Actress at the Seattle International Film Festival.
+She began her career on stage as part of the theater company Hangang and made her feature film debut in Lee Chang-dong's Peppermint Candy (1999).
+Moon gained international recognition for the romantic drama Oasis (2002), which earned her the Marcello Mastroianni Award at the 59th Venice International Film Festival, making her the second South Korean recipient.